27 Healthy Gas Station Snacks for Guilt-Free Snacking in 2025

 2. Greek Yogurt

-Head to the chilled section and you’ll find our next pick of healthy gas station snacks: Greek yogurt.
-The healthiest Greek yogurt to choose is one that is high in protein yet low in sugar, especially added sugar.
-This generally means going for plain Greek yogurt.
-Yogurt with honey or no-added sugar fruit purées can also be a healthy choice.
+Head to the chilled section and you’ll find our next pick of Healthy Gas Station Snacks: Greek yogurt.
+The healthiest Greek yogurt to choose is one that is high in protein and low in added sugar.
+Aim for about 15 to 20 grams of protein per 6 ounces and 0 grams added sugar.
+Fruit-on-the-bottom or honey-sweetened cups can carry significant added sugars, so choose plain more often.

 Plain Greek Yogurt Nutritional Info (per 100-gram container)